 - A. A grievance shall be initiated in writing (using form found in Appendix L) , which will specifically set forth the facts alleged to give rise to the grievance, the specific contract provisions alleged to be violated, as well as any other supporting information, including witnesses that may support the grievance.
-The grievance will be delivered to the immediately involved supervisor. - B. Level One - Immediately Involved Supervisor (but not the Superintendent) - i.
+The grievance will be delivered to the immediately involved supervisor. - B. Level One - Immediately Involved Supervisor - i.
 The Supervisor shall receive the written grievance and meet with the grievant within five (5) days of receiving the grievance and make an attempt to resolve the grievance. - ii.
 The supervisor shall within five (5) days after meeting with the grievant, and if there has been no resolution of the grievance, render a decision in writing setting forth specific reasons as to the decision.
 The supervisor shall submit a copy to the grievant, BEA Grievance Chairperson, and the Superintendent. - C. Level Two - Brookings Education Association - i.
-If the grievant is not satisfied with the disposition of the grievance at Level One, or if the Superintendent is the immediately involved supervisor, the grievant may submit an appeal or formal grievance to the Committee.
-If the Superintendent is not the immediately involved supervisor, the grievance must be submitted within five (5) days after the grievance has been decided at Level One. - ii.
+If the grievant is not satisfied with the disposition of the grievance at Level One, the grievant may submit an appeal or formal grievance to the Committee.
+The grievance must be submitted within five (5) days after the grievance has been decided at Level One. - ii.
 Within ten (10) days after receiving the formal written grievance, the Committee shall provide an opportunity for the grievant to meet with the Committee for the purpose of reviewing the grievance.
 At the meeting, the grievant may file a written appeal with the Committee for a meeting with the Superintendent.
 Within five (5) days of its receipt, the Committee, through its chairperson, shall submit such appeal to the Superintendent. - iii.
-An individual employee or a group of employees shall have the right at any time to present grievances to their employer without the intervention of the formal representative as allowed by SDCL 3-18-3.

-D. Level Three - Superintendent
+An individual employee or a group of employees shall have the right at any time to present grievances to their employer without the intervention of the formal representative as allowed by SDCL 3-18-3. - D. Level Three - Superintendent